mdbergmann/cl-gserver/README.md

 `(cons :no-reply <state>)`.
 The `:no-reply` will instruct the actor to *not* send a result to a sender automatically should a sender be available (for the cases of `tell` or `ask`).
-The computation result can be \'awaited\' for in an asynchronous manner and a response to `*sender*` can be sent manually by just doing a `(tell *sender* <my-computation-result>)`.
+The computation result can be 'awaited' for in an asynchronous manner and a response to `*sender*` can be sent manually by just doing a `(tell *sender* <my-computation-result>)`.
 The sender of the original message is set to the dynamic variable `*sender*`.